-In this guide, we’ll look at why that happens - how low fail rates can hide untested users, how averages can mask concentrated exposure, why completion metrics often create false comfort, and what changes when you start measuring human risk instead of just training activity.
+In this guide, we’ll look at why that happens: how low fail rates can hide untested users, how averages can mask concentrated exposure, why completion metrics often create false comfort, and what changes when you start measuring human risk instead of just training activity.
+That measurement shift is also the first move in how to build a human risk management program.

 The activity comfort illusion